 RAC Motability Assist

 One of the most reassuring parts of a WAV lease is having access to RAC Motability Assist.
 The RAC team know that, as a wheelchair user, you may not be able to get out of your car and move to a safer location.
-This means they’ll aim to send someone to help you as the highest priority.
+This means they’ll aim to send someone to help you as quickly as possible.

 Motability RAC Assist can also organise onward travel for up to eight people.
 It can give you a replacement vehicle and take your vehicle to the nearest location for repair.